tamaregev/visual-onset-latencies/README.md

 varplot.m by Edden Gerber
 (see 'HCNL Lab functions' folder on the repository)

-inside MainFolder download and keep the 3 data folders, available on OSF -
+inside MainFolder download and keep the 3 data folders -
 B12\
 B13\
 B14\
 with all of their contents - these are the data structures.
+These data will soon be publicly available.
+For now, please request personally.